 Yes, that is right more accidents are caused by treestands than any other hunting related accident.
 If fact, a few years back they accounted for more accidents than all the other categories of hunting related accidents combined.
 You ask, why is this?
 Well, treestands surely are not something to play around with and you have to follow safety rules or you risk being seriously injured or worse.
 The reason that so many accidents happen are either true accidents, not following safety rules, or using them in the wrong way or poor upkeep.
 Treestands are like cars, you have to wear a seatbelt, you have to change the oil and check the tire pressure.
 Alright maybe not those things, but you do have to check the hardware, cables, chains, etc. to ensure they are in good shape before each use.
 Most importantly, YOU HAVE TO WEAR A SAFETY HARNESS.
 I will go more into detail at the bottom about the different kinds of safety harnesses and how to use them with different types of stands.

-Before I go into more detail about treestand safety, safety harnesses, and all that good stuff, I wanted to take a minute and remind everyone about a current danger here on the East Coast that could affect you while using a treestand.
-Over the past few weeks, the East Coast has experienced a lot of rain and large scale flooding.
+Before I go into more detail about treestand safety, safety harnesses, and all that good stuff, I wanted to take a minute and remind everyone about another danger here on the East Coast and really anywhere that could affect you while using a treestand.
+Over the past few weeks, the East Coast has experienced a lot of rain and localized flooding.
 With the large amount of rain that we have had, the ground water table is up and this makes trees’ root systems more susceptible to uprooting.
 The weight of a hunter and treestand coupled with the general movement you add to a tree could be enough for a tree to uproot and seriously injure you.
 Hunting in the wind or in areas that experienced flooding recently increases the risk.
 The other thing to keep in mind on this subject is the type of tree that you are hunting out of; some types of trees are far more likely to have this happen due to shallow root systems.
-The best example of a tree you might want to stay away from until the ground is more stable would be a pine tree within an area that has flooded recently.
+The best example of a tree you might want to stay away from until the ground is more stable would be a pine tree within an area that has flooded recently or has high ground water content.
 Pine trees have a very shallow root base and are very susceptible to this sort of thing without the added weight and motion of a hunter, if you add them in, it is a recipe for disaster.
 So please be careful when choosing your hunting location and tree until the ground has dried out some and the ‘weak trees” all find their way to the ground without you in them.

 On to a similar topic, remember, to check out your tree’s condition and what type of tree you are climbing before you start climbing.
 Depending on your area, some trees are better for climbing than others and the general straightness of a tree is important when using a climbing treestand.
 The other factor you need to consider based on your treestand selection is the girth of the tree.
 Some climbing stands have minimums and maximums for the girth of the tree you climb.
 Plus the general rule is that, big trees are harder to climb, and small trees can shake and feel unstable, so find that nice tree in the middle!